Makeup Artist Business Skill #1: Be On Time

 If you're going to be a successful makeup artist, you need to learn how to be on time, EVERY time.

 Sounds simple, doesn't it?
-But you would be amazed how many people endanger their MUA careers put on hold because they simply can't show up on time.
+But you would be amazed how many people endanger their MUA careers and all the experience they've built up because they simply can't show up on time.

 So let's get to it.